Some Characterizations Of Mixed Renewal Processes: Introduction

-As another consequence of these characterizations, in Section \ref{con} we deduce a new existence result for MRPs (see Theorem \ref{12}), extending a similar construction for MPPs, see \cite{lm5jmaslo}, Theorem 3.1.
-As an application we construct concrete examples of MRPs and compute the corresponding disintegrating measures explicitly.
+In Section \ref{con} we first give some examples to show that some of the assumptions of Theorems \ref{21} and \ref{9} are essential for the validity of all the equivalences obtained therein (see Examples \ref{exa} to \ref{exd}).
+Next, we provide a construction of non-trivial probability spaces admitting MRPs (see Example \ref{12}), extending a similar construction for MPPs, see \cite{lm5jmaslo}, Theorem 3.1.
+As an application, we give concrete examples of MRPs satisfying all assumptions of Theorem \ref{9}, and we compute the corresponding disintegrating measures explicitly.

-It is worth noticing that the standard construction of MPPs existing so far, due to Lundberg, requires the presence of birth processes (cf. e.g. \cite{gr}, pages 61-63).
-This assumption is dropped in Theorem \ref{12}.
-Furthermore, Kolmogorov's Consistency Theorem leads to an existence result for Markov processes (cf. e.g. \cite{fr4}, Theorem 455A).
-But since MRPs are not in general Markov (see \cite{hu}, Theorem 3 together with Definitions \ref{rd} and \ref{hua}), hence birth processes, the above methods cannot be applied for any MRP.
-On the contrary, Theorem \ref{12} applies a new construction working for general MRPs.
-It completely differs from methods applied as yet and at the same time removes further restrictive assumptions.